Hjorthmedh/RGCmorphology/ms/intro.md

 TRHR cells might have allowed the Naïve Bayes classifier to build a better internal representation of the RGC type.

+Two RGC types (XXX,YYY) are in both datasets.
+The difference in the quality of the VAChT band data is probably due to differences in experimental protocol, as the Sümbül experiments have been optimized to retain the VAChT band information, as well as the non-linear pre-processing that un-warps the arbors based on the VAChT-band.

 **Andy: I think we end on too much of a downer, “whats wrong with our data” tone.
 We should emphasize the value of a classifier that